Low Flow Sampling and Hydraulic Conductivity Analysis

 Continuing Education Credits:

 This is a new course and is the first time being offered.
 The CT State Board of Examiners of Environmental Professionals (LEP Board) has approved this course for 4.0 hours of continuing education credits (CTLEP-449).
-Application is pending to MA LSP Board for LSP credits.
+This course has also been approved for 4.0 technical credits (Course #1629) by the MA LSP board.

 Time and Location: